July 7, 2016 | Written by: Bobby Woolf

 Share this post:

 WebSphere Liberty is the next generation application server.
 Liberty and Eclipse make a great local development environment for developing and deploying Java EE applications to Bluemix, especially to the Liberty for Java instant runtime.
-Now that we have connected Eclipse to Bluemix, we can use Eclipse to push a packaged server to Bluemix.
+To be able to deploy applications to Bluemix, you first need to understand how applications are organized within Bluemix.

 To start at the beginning of this series, see WebSphere Liberty: Developing Java EE applications for the cloud.